apache/druid/docs/querying/query-context-reference.md

 Note that setting query context will override both the default value and the runtime properties value in the format of `druid.query.default.context.{property_key}` (if set).

+This reference contains all available context parameters organized by their scope:

+- **General parameters**: Apply to all query types and control execution behavior, resource limits, and caching
+- **Query type-specific parameters**: Available only for certain query types like TopN, Timeseries, or GroupBy
+- **Vectorization parameters**: Control vectorized query execution for supported query types

+For instructions on how the different approaches for set query context in your queries, see [Set the Query Context](./set-query-context.md).

 ## General parameters